-Charles Bankins enters his fourth season at Vanderbilt as special teams coordinator.
-He will coach running backs in 2014 under Derek Mason.
+Charles Bankins enters his fifth season at Vanderbilt as special teams coordinator.
+He will also coach running backs in 2015 for the second consecutive season.

 Bankins coached tight ends and special teams at Maryland from 2009-10.
 In 2010, Maryland punt returner Tony Logan earned first team All-ACC honors after leading the ACC with a 18.8-yard punt return average.
 In 2009, another Bankins' standout at Maryland, Torrey Smith, earned All-ACC honors by breaking the conference single-season record for kickoff return yards.
 Bankins also groomed Nick Ferrara to freshman All-America honors as a placekicker in 2009.